| Keynote

 roles education is being called upon to fill must be given top priority.

-- Education and Regional Development
+Education and Regional Development In

 Southeast Asia, and the areas around Thailand in particular, there exists significant